matfallet/Quapth_Initiation/README.md

 *Note :*  Ctrl Z will reset the last operation

 ### Visualisation of the object hierarchy
-The "Hierarchy" tab  displays the different object hierarchies, the number of object present in the different annotations and the object class.
+The "Hierarchy" tab displays the different object hierarchies, the number of objects present in the different annotations and the object class:
+A region included in another region is considered a child annotation.
+Resolving the hierarchy creates the hierarchy between the annotations
   ![image](https://user-images.githubusercontent.com/127110867/230068125-dfb569e5-4748-4aab-8d8a-de9d9e1e7cf2.png)